10 Worst Cities for Drunk Driving (2022) Report

 For felony DWI (third violation or more, child passenger, DWI causing injury or death), penalties range from two years in prison to a potential life sentence.

 For drivers with two prior felony convictions, a felony DWI carries a minimum 25-year sentence.
-Misdemeanor and felony courts may impose lock-down inpatient treatment for six to 12 months, even when granting probation instead of a prison sentence.
+Misdemeanor and felony courts may impose lock-down inpatient treatment for 6 to 12 months, even when granting probation instead of a prison sentence.

 The best thing people can do to avoid drinking and driving is to create a transportation plan before they start drinking.

-For example, scheduling a ride through a ride-sharing app can create a cut-off time and limit the risk of a particularly bad night.
+For example, scheduling a ride through a rideshare app can create a cut-off time and limit the risk of a particularly bad night.
 Arranging a ride in the morning can limit the temptation to try and get your car home after having a few drinks.